curlsli/webpack-book/docs/en/extending/02_plugins.md

 If you examine *build/demo* file, you'll see it contains the word *demo* as per code above.

-T> Compilation has a set of hooks of its own as covered in [the official compilation reference](https://webpack.js.org/api/plugins/compiler/).
+> Compilation has a set of hooks of its own as covered in [the official compilation reference](https://webpack.js.org/api/plugins/compiler/).

 ## Managing Warnings and Errors